patilhitesh010/codeAlpha_TranslationTool/README.md

-# 🌐 LinguaSwap - Production-Grade Translation Tool
+# 🌐 TranslateTool - Production-Grade Translation Tool

 LinguaSwap is a clean, modern, and fully functional language translation web application built as a **single HTML file**.
 It leverages the free MyMemory API for high-quality translations and the browser's native Web Speech API for text-to-speech functionality.